SQLBulkQueryTool/SQLBulkQueryTool/README.md

 For configuration purposes, there is a hierarchy of files that can be configured.
 The following list the files in the order of granular applicability (global -> execution -> scenario)

 NOTE: properties can be moved up or down, but is considered and advanced feature

 1.  config/test.properties - these are the global properties, where you can set the driver, url, etc.,
-2.  bin/run.conf - execution based properties, set the root locations of test artifacts (i.e., scenarios and query files)
+2.  bin/run.conf - per execution properties, set the root locations of test artifacts (i.e., scenarios and query files)
 3.  <scenario>.properties - the specific property file used to control 1 scenario.
-Here you can set the specific scenario of queries and expected results to use that must exist in the artifact root location (see run.conf above).
+Here you can set the specific scenario of queries and expected results to use, which must exist in the artifact root location (see run.conf above).
-            The idea was that you can mix and match queries and expected results.
-This was the case with Teiid, when the same queries can be used, even though the backend relational data sources were different, and the expected results are different.
+            The idea was that you reuse queries, but have a different set of expected results.
+This was the case with Teiid, when the same queries can produce different rersults as each backend data source was tested.

 Here's the quick start to using distribution kit: